-Overawards are usually the result of the student receiving aid that the Office of Financial Aid was not aware of when it completed the student’s financial aid package and/or processed a loan application for the student.
-It is the student’s responsibility to provide written documentation indicating additional resources to the Office of Financial Aid.
+Overawards are usually the result of the student receiving aid that the Financial Aid Office was not aware of when it completed the student’s financial aid package and/or processed a loan application for the student.
+It is the student’s responsibility to provide written documentation indicating additional resources to the Financial Aid Office.
 This should be done as soon as the student becomes aware that he or she will receive the aid.
 We must account for all sources of aid, even if they are not processed directly through our office.

-Overawards can also result from application errors by the student or the Office of Financial Aid.
+Overawards can also result from application errors by the student or the Financial Aid Office.
 Regardless of the reason for the overaward, we are bound by Federal regulation to correct the overaward.
 Exceptions cannot be made for anyone.

 Correcting an Overaward

-Here are the steps that the Office of Financial Aid will take to correct an overaward.
+Here are the steps that the Financial Aid Office will take to correct an overaward.